Phoenician shipwrecks of Mazarrón: Mazarrón II

-The Mazarrón II shipwreck was discovered in 1994 by divers and is the most complete ancient shipwreck found to date, with nearly the entire vessel preserved from bow to stern.
+The Mazarrón II is a nearly complete 7th-century Phoenician shipwreck discovered in 1994 by divers.
+Almost the entire vessel was found preserved from bow to stern.
 It measures 8.1 m in length, 2.5 m in beam, and an approximate depth of 1,1 m.
-This wreck is of significant archaeological importance, providing a detailed insight into Phoenician shipbuilding techniques and maritime practices.
 It is located in the Mediterranean off the coast of Mazarrón, Spain.
 The Mazarrón II shipwreck retains nearly all of its frames made from fig tree wood, except for one, which are sewn together with plant fibers.
 The pine planking that forms the hull is fastened using a system of dowels, and plant fibers were employed to caulk the seams.
-Its state of preservation is excellent, and the wreck remains almost intact under a protective metal cover that was installed in 2000 at the discovery site.
+The wreck was kept under a protective metal cover that was installed in 2000 at the discovery site.

 After two years of studies, in March 2021, the Spanish Ministry of Culture and Sports approved the extraction of the Mazarrón II shipwreck for its exhibition at the National Museum of Subaquatic Archaeology in Cartagena.
 The extraction project involved the UNESCO, and the University of Valencia (UV), with the excavation team led by Agustín Ángel Diez Castillo, Head of the UV Department of Prehistory, Archaeology and Ancient History, and UV underwater archaeologist Carlos de Juan Fuertes.
 Fuertes commented about the excavation in July 2024: "...The wreckage can no longer remain where it is because its sand protection is now disappearing.
 The wreckage has survived for centuries, but now it is time to roll up our sleeves and ensure that we can continue to enjoy this asset of cultural interest."
 The project culminated with the successful recovery of the ship that began on 13 September 2024, and was completed on 7 November 2024.